uwacsp/cits5503/assignments.md

 [17] [10 Points] Describe 2 ways in which security is implemented in AWS networks at the network level.
 What are the similarities and differences between these 2 security implementations?

+## Week 8

+[18] [10 points] When an EC2 instance is created in AWS, it is assigned to a region and a Virtual Private Cloud (VPC).
+Describe how network addresses are allocated to a VPC and sub-networked when an EC2 instance is created.
+How is the EC2 connected to other machines and to the Internet?

+[19] [10 points] What is DevOps and describe how you would implement the automation of creation of machines, configuration of software and deployment of application programs using AWS.

+## Week 9

+[20] [10 points] Describe the 3 different types of Machine Learning Models that AWS Machine Learning allows you to use and describe examples of the types of questions you could answer with each one.

+[21] [10 points] Describe the different ways in which a Microservice Architecture can be implemented on AWS and what the benefits of this approach might be.
+How could authentication and authorisation be handled in this approach?

+## Week 10

+[22] [20 points] [a] [15 points] You have been asked to create a project plan for the new machine learning model your company has asked you to build.
+List the main tasks and sub-tasks you would need to complete to create the model on AWS. [b] [5 points] How would you measure the accuracy of the model you created?